tylyan/guides/google-test-getting-started/README.md

 # Newbies guide to setting up Google Test
 This guide is written primarily for developers that want to set up the Google Test framework in order to start writing and running C/C++ projects in the CLI.
 However, these steps may be relevant for other development environments as well.
-The focus in this guide is how to get Google Test up and running and not writing tests themselves - there are plenty of other guides for that.
+The focus for this guide to get Google Test up and running and not writing the tests themselves - there are plenty of other guides for that.
 This guide also assumes you have some knowledge in C and Makefiles.

 ### Example
 The example I will be using in this guide will be a function that will add 1 to an integer if it is 0 or positive (`x >= 0`), or subtract 1 if it is negative (`x < 0`).
 Sample code can be found in the directory `myfunction`.